 Scene Object: Client Interface to the Game Engine

-At this point, in your game engine, the following is happening:
+>>HEREAt this point, in your game engine, the following is happening:

 The window.onload function initializes the game engine and calls the loop.start() function, passing in MyGame as a parameter.

 The loop.start() function, through the resource_map, waits for the completion of all asynchronous loading operations before it calls to initialize MyGame and starts the actual game loop cycle.